googlearchive/FirebaseUI/README.md

 FirebaseUI: Simplifying Mobile Development with Firebase
 ======================================================

 FirebaseUI is a library that provides common UI elements when building apps.
-This includes a
+This includes
 * a basic Auth flow implementation on web, Android, and iOS
 * bindings for `ListViews`, `GridViews`, and `RecyclerViews` in Android through custom Firebase Adapters
 * bindings for `UITableViews` and `UICollectionViews` on iOS through custom Data Sources.